Forest Glen (Qld)

 Table Chart PROFILE FAQ

-The average construction value of new homes has been $676,000, indicating developers are targeting the premium market segment with higher-end properties.
-This financial year has seen $13.6 million in commercial approvals registered, reflecting steady commercial investment activity.
+The average construction cost of new homes is around $676,000, indicating a focus on premium market properties.
+This year has seen $13.6 million in commercial approvals, demonstrating moderate commercial development levels.

 Frequently Asked Questions - Development